-As an example, you can try mixing a striped pillow along with a geometric and a solid.
+As an example, you can try mixing a striped pillow along with a geometric in a small scale pattern and a solid.

-Combining a floral pillow, along with a striped and a solid, is also a classic combination.
+Combining a floral prints, along with a striped and a few solid pillows, is also a classic combination.

 Pillow mixing is a wonderfully inexpensive way to change the look of any room.